Share if you like!JUMP TO RECIPE

 The spice blend used in this low sodium vegan pho can be customized at will.
 For example, if you like spicy dishes, you can add hot pepper flakes or even spicy peppers.
 I haven’t tried it yet, but someday I’ll try adding some Thai chili while the broth is simmering.

-I highly do not recommend freezing this soup, or any soup with noodles.
-You can easily freeze the broth or even make pho broth ice cubes.
-But like almost all types of soups, the noodles will only disintegrate.
+I do not highly recommend freezing this soup, nor any soup with noodles.
+But you can easily freeze the broth or even make ice cubes of pho broth!

-The best way to reheat a low sodium vegan pho is to boil the required number of servings of broth in a pot.
-Then simply add the ingredients to the hot broth to reheat them or reheat them in the microwave.
+The best way to reheat this recipe is to boil the required number of servings of rice noodles in vegan pho broth once simmering over medium-high heat.
+Then simply add the other ingredients to the hot broth to warm them up.